Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 In synchronous transmission, the time interval between two characters is always the same.
 It does not require transmission of start and stop bits.
 Synchronous transmission is faster than asynchronous because fewer bits have to be transmitted.
 The best example of synchronous transmission is the data transmission between devices in network communications links.

 In Peer-to-Peer networks, every computer is capable of playing the role of client, server or both at the same time.
-A peer computer on your desktop can share files and printers with other computers and it can simultaneously access other shared resources on the network.

 Peer-to-peer networks tend to be relatively small.
 Most of these networks fall to range between two and ten computers.
-Large peer-to-peer networks become difficult to manage because so many network administrators control sharing and maintaining shared resources.

 Application Layer provides services to end-users.
 It interacts with the operating system or application software whenever the user wants to send files, read messages or perform other network-related activities.